Jos Plateau State, Nigeria Travel Guide

 Palm Wine (alcoholic, from palm trees), Area Beers (Nigerian lager brands).

-Specific, standalone fine dining establishments are limited.
+Specific, standalone fine dining places are limited.
 Higher-end hotels like Crispan Suites & Event Centre feature upscale restaurants within their premises.

 Several mid-range restaurants operate across Jos, offering a mix of Nigerian and sometimes basic continental dishes.

-"Bukas" are small, local eateries plentiful throughout the city.
-They offer traditional Nigerian meals at very affordable prices, delivering an authentic taste.
+"Bukas" are compact, local eateries plentiful throughout the city.
+They provide traditional Nigerian meals at very affordable prices, delivering an authentic taste.

 International cuisine options are limited.
 Some hotels might offer basic continental dishes.
 You might find a few Chinese or Lebanese restaurants.